James-Lappin/BasketApi/README.md

 ## Docker
 Once the tests have passed, a docker image is created and uploaded to dockerhub.
 This can be found [here](https://hub.docker.com/r/jameslappin/basketapi/).
-To run the app from docker run `docker run -it -p 55603:80 jameslappin/basketapi`
+To run the app from docker run `docker run -it -p 55603:80 jameslappin/basketapi` To run the app from docker run `docker run -it -p 55603:80 jameslappin/basketapi`